rnemeth90/rnemeth90.github.io/content/projects/2024-09-05-sla-reporting-plan.md

     - planning
 ---

-Service Level Agreements only mean something if you can actually measure and report against them.
-This OKR-driven project developed a plan for SLA reporting for one of our platform environments and delivered an initial (v1) version of that reporting.
+SLAs don't mean much if you can't actually measure and report on them.
+This project was about figuring out what metrics mattered for our SLA commitments, finding where that data lives, and building a v1 reporting system so stakeholders could see how we were actually tracking.

-The work involved defining what metrics actually mattered for the SLA commitments in question, figuring out where that data could be reliably sourced from, and building a first version of a reporting process/output that stakeholders could use to see how we were tracking.
-As with most "v1" reporting efforts, the goal wasn't to be exhaustive on day one — it was to get a credible, trustworthy baseline in front of people and iterate from there.
+I wasn't trying to solve everything on day one - just get a credible baseline in front of people and iterate from there.
+That's usually the right approach for reporting work anyway.